a-slide/pyDNA/README.md

 **Generic collection of python Utilities and Wrapper for DNA/NGS data manipulation for python 2.7**

-For now it includes BWA, Blast and Smith–Waterman wrappers as well as higher level functionnalities:
+For now it includes BWA, Blast and Smith–Waterman wrappers as well as higher level functionality:

 * FastqFT : Filter fastq file based on quality and adapter trimming
 * RefMasker : Align a fasta reference against several fastq queries and mask homologies in the reference file